Tips for Stress Free Wedding

 Take things slowly, you will want to remember as much as possible.

 - Relax and have fun!
-I am there to help make sure that everything goes smoothly.
+I am there to help make sure that everything goes smoothly as we planned together.

 Marriage is a serious commitment, but your wedding should be fun.